 New England soils tend to run acidic, which makes it harder for grass to absorb key nutrients like nitrogen, phosphorus, and potassium even if you fertilize regularly.
 Our test measures 13 nutrients – nitrogen, pH, phosphorus, potassium, calcium, magnesium, sulfur, iron, manganese, boron, copper, zinc and sodium.

 Because every yard is different, two lawns on the same street can have different soil chemistry, so guessing or copying a neighbor’s lawn program rarely works.
-Testing gives you a customized starting point for lime, fertilizer, and seeding decisions that actually match your soil.
+Testing gives you a customized starting point for lime, fertilizer, and nutrient decisions that actually match your soil.

-‘We take samples about 6 inches down from 7-10 areas in the lawn”
+‘We take 7-10 samples about 6 inches deep’

 What a soil sample tells you